 While I really enjoyed the social interaction that comes from having restaurant dinners with co-workers and friends, I realized once again what a home-buddy I have become and how I longed to be back in my kitchen.

 Long time ago, however, there were times when I did enjoy eating out a lot and it was the norm to have dinners out at least 3 times a week.
 The norm of the recent years for me, though, is to eat out maybe once a month – I wonder if that’s normal or have I become home-bound too much?
 So not having dinner (or breakfast, or lunch) at home 10 days in a row sort of threw me out of my routine.
 You know how if you stop working out for a while and then it’s hard to get back to the gym again?
 That’s how I feel: so glad to be back in my kitchen, yet a bit lost not knowing where to begin and what to cook.
-Pasta with mushrooms sounded like an easy and safe choice (plus I also baked some cookies with macadamia nuts and white chocolate chips – in my next post).
+Creamy Mushroom and Spinach Pasta with Caramelized Onions sounded like an easy and safe choice (plus I also baked some cookies with macadamia nuts and white chocolate chips – in my next post).